 If you apply yourself to this course you will have a standard of training that is globally recognised and will help your CV to stand out from the crowd when applying for jobs in the future.

-Accommodation is available at RACE for the duration of this course.
+Accommodation is available at RACE for the duration of this course on a subsidised basis.

 The next Exercise Rider Course is for 18 to 25 year olds with previous riding experience, a passion for horses and a strong ambition to pursue a career working with racehorses.